 A Guide To Understanding Car Accidents Disclaimer

 This Guide is provided for educational purposes only and is not intended to be relied upon as legal advice.
-No guide is a substitution for the legal advice of a qualified personal injury attorney.
+No guide is a substitution for the legal advice of a qualified personal injury attorney for car accident claims.
 No attorney-client contract is created by the use and/or reliance upon this guide.

 Types of Losses From a Car Accident